Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 3. Rinse the inside of the manifold with RO water three times to remove any residual bleach.

 **Filter Cup Preparation:**

-The filter cups purchased by OME came with 0.45 µm filters, so we manually replaced the filters with the desired 0.2 µm PVDF filters in batches of 50-100 prior to beginning the filtration protocol.
+If filter cups are purchased with the designed mesh size, skip this step.
+In several cases, the filter cups purchased by OME came with 0.45 µm filters, so we manually replaced the filters with the desired 0.2 µm PVDF filters in batches of 50-100 before beginning the filtration protocol.
 This whole filter replacement procedure should take place in a BSC.

 1. Put on a pair of sterilized gloves.
 Then, sterilize the BSC by wiping with 10% bleach, followed by 70% EtOH.
 Prepare a workspace by laying down two large kimwipes.
 2. Wipe down forceps with DNAaway, then flame sterilize with EtOH.
 Place cooled forceps on kimwipe.